RHEnVision/provisioning-backend/docs/dev-environment.md

 - migrate: migrate provisioning backend, terminates after migration
 - kafka: run kafka with zookeeper, register topics
 - frontend: run local provisioning frontend
-- sources: run local sources with postgres db, on first use notice that you will need to run `/script/sources.seed.sh` for seeding your local sources data.
+- sources: run local sources with postgres db, on first use notice that you will need to update configuration  run `/script/sources.seed.sh` for seeding your local sources data.
+- notifications: run local notifications backend and engine.
+Please notice that on first use you will need to edit configurations in `application.properties` files also seeding provisioning relevant data, see further details under notification section.

 For example, in order to run sources, kafka and frontend profiles, run
 ```sh